 This album features the voices of Nathan Vale and Leslie Winer.
 Vale is a British tenor and reciter, who specializes in baroque singing.
-The US singer and poet Winer is almost his counterpart: Jean-Paul Gaultier described her as the first androgynous model, and she has worked with Sinéad O'Connor, Grace Jones and Helmut Lang, among others.
+The US musician, poet and artist Winer is almost his counterpart: Jean-Paul Gaultier described her as the first androgynous model, and she has worked with Sinéad O'Connor, Grace Jones and Helmut Lang, among others.

 Whereas 'Je suis le Ténébreux' was an artistic interpretation of Gérard de Nerval's poem of the same name, and of the “Enigma of Bologna”, Christopher Chaplin's new album translates John Milton's poem about the descent to hell of fallen angels into epic soundscapes.
 Nothing is clearly structured - instead we find ourselves in a dreamlike state of limbo.
 Moments of turbulence transform into musical states that collapse, roam through space, or grow into complex structures.
 It is a music of dark shimmering poetry that thrives on its own ambiguity (by Heinrich Deisl, 2018).

 "I was looking for a particular English quality to the singing in "Paradise Lost".
 Something in the character of a Benjamin Britten song, sung by Peter Pears - Britten's favourite tenor.
 I asked a soprano I knew if she could suggest anybody.
 She gave me a list of 4 or 5 tenors.
 One of them, Nathan Vale, immediately stood out, and ended up being just perfect.